MichielsenM/FOAM/docs/Configuration.md

     default: None <br>
     Full path to the file with the observational data

-- periods_or_frequencies_observed
->   type: string <br>
-    default: 'period' <br>
-    options: 'period' or 'frequency' <br>
-    Use the observed periods or frequencies, be consistent in observable_list later.

 - highest_amplitude_pulsation
 >   type: dictionary of list <br>
     default: None <br>